 Laser hair removal is a medical procedure that uses a concentrated beam of light to remove unwanted hair.
 During laser hair removal, the laser emits a light that is absorbed by the pigment (melanin) in the hair.
 The light energy is converted to heat, which damages the tube-shaped sacs within the skin (hair follicles) that produce hairs.
 This damage inhibits or delays future hair growth.

 Results vary significantly and are difficult to predict.
 Most people experience hair removal that lasts several months, and it might last for years, but laser hair removal doesn’t guarantee permanent hair removal.
 When hair regrows, it’s usually finer and lighter in colour.
-You might need maintenance laser treatments for long-term hair reduction.
+You may need repeated laser treatments at intervals to maintain long-term hair removal.

 Prior to treatment